igorwojda/android-showcase/README.md

 Components:

 - **View (Fragment)** - observes common view state (through `Kotlin Flow`).
-Compose transform state (emitted by Kotlin Flow) into application UI
-  Consumes the state and transforms it into applicartion UI (via `Jetpack Compose`).
+Compose transform state (emitted by Kotlin Flow) into application UI Consumes the state and transforms it into application UI (via `Jetpack Compose`).
 Pass user interactions to `ViewModel`.
 Views are hard to test, so they should be as simple as possible.
 - **ViewModel** - emmits (through `Kotlin Flow`) view state changes to the view and deals with user interactions (these view models are not simply [POJO classes](https://en.wikipedia.org/wiki/Plain_old_Java_object)).
 - **ViewState** - common state for a single view